xbeat/Machine-Learning/README.md

 The tempfile module in Python provides a robust and secure way to create temporary files and directories.
 This module is essential for handling transient data without cluttering your filesystem or risking data leaks.

+## Common Hypothesis Tests in Python

+Introduction to Common Hypothesis Tests

+Hypothesis testing is a fundamental tool in statistical analysis, allowing researchers to make inferences about populations based on sample data.
+This presentation will cover five common hypothesis tests: T-Test, ANOVA, Chi-Squared Test, F-Test, and Z-Test.
+We'll explore their uses, assumptions, and implementation in Python.

 ## Exploring Neuro-Vector-Symbolic Architectures in Python

 Introduction to Neuro-Vector-Symbolic Architectures (NVSA)